 The waiver also states that:

-· You understand that signing the waiver releases an important constitutional right.
+- You understand that signing the waiver releases an important constitutional right.

-· You may ask to have a hearing before a judge to explain the waiver.
+- You may ask to have a hearing before a judge to explain the waiver.

-· You have selected the lawyer.
+- You have selected the lawyer.

 In all probate matters, which includes guardianships, fees are either set by the court or are subject to review and approval by the court either periodically or at the time the matter is finalized.

 The amount of attorney’s fees set by a judge can vary greatly, depending upon various factors.
-The guidelines for the judge setting such fees are provided by the attorney’s Code of Professional Conduct, Rule 4-1.5(b):
+The guidelines for the judge setting such fees are provided by the attorney’s Rules of Professional Conduct, Rule 4-1.5(b):

-1. The time and labor required, the novelty, complexity, and difficulty of the questions involved, and the skill required to perform the legal service properly;
+- the time and labor required, the novelty, complexity, and difficulty of the questions involved, and the skill required to perform the legal service properly;

-2. The likelihood that the acceptance of the particular employment will preclude other employment by the lawyer;
+- the likelihood that the acceptance of the particular employment will preclude other employment by the lawyer;

-3. The fee, or rate of fee, customarily charged in the locality for legal services of a comparable or similar nature;
+- the fee, or rate of fee, customarily charged in the locality for legal services of a comparable or similar nature;

-4. The significance of, or amount involved in, the subject matter of the representation, the responsibility involved in the representation, and the results obtained;
+- the significance of, or amount involved in, the subject matter of the representation, the responsibility involved in the representation, and the results obtained;

-5. The time limitations imposed by the client or by the circumstances and, as between attorney and client, any additional or special time demands or requests of the attorney by the client;
+- the time limitations imposed by the client or by the circumstances and, as between attorney and client, any additional or special time demands or requests of the attorney by the client;

-6. The nature and length of the professional relationship with the client;
+- the nature and length of the professional relationship with the client;

-7. The experience, reputation, diligence, and ability of the lawyer or lawyers performing the service and the skill, expertise, or efficiency of effort reflected in the actual providing of such services; and
+- the experience, reputation, diligence, and ability of the lawyer or lawyers performing the service and the skill, expertise, or efficiency of effort reflected in the actual providing of such services; and

-8. Whether the fee is fixed or contingent, and, if fixed as to amount or rate, then whether the client’s ability to pay rested to any significant degree on the outcome of the representation.
+- whether the fee is fixed or contingent, and, if fixed as to amount or rate, then whether the client’s ability to pay rested to any significant degree on the outcome of the representation.

 A survey of judges has indicated that they give the most weight, in setting a fee, to the results obtained by the lawyer.
 Also considered is the fee customarily charged for similar services in that same locality.
-The need for having a judge set the fee, and the resulting uncertainty to the client, can usually be avoided by the client and attorney entering into a contract which sets the fees and requires the judge’s approval.
+The need for having a judge set the fee, and the resulting uncertainty to the client, can usually be avoided by the client and attorney entering into a contract that sets the fees and requires the judge’s approval.
 Often, it is granted.

 Before meeting with your lawyer:

-· Gather all information together in a logical order;
+- Gather all information together in a logical order.

-· Be sure you have current correct telephone numbers and addresses of interested parties and witnesses, if applicable;
+- Be sure you have current correct telephone numbers and addresses of interested parties and witnesses, if applicable.

-· Prepare a written statement of your problems and what you want done;
+- Prepare a written statement of your problems and what you want done.

-· Make photocopies of everything and offer originals or photocopies to your lawyer.
+- Make photocopies of everything and offer originals or photocopies to your lawyer.
 Let your lawyer decide if originals or the copies are needed.

 During your initial consultation:

-· Present an overall view of your position.
+- Present an overall view of your position.

-· Share all relevant information, let your lawyer decide what is not in your favor.
-It is much better for your lawyer to know, rather than be surprised later.
+- Share all relevant information; let your lawyer decide what is not in your favor.
+It is much better for your lawyer to know rather than be surprised later.

 Discuss legal fees and related costs during your initial consultation:

-Arbitration clauses in fee contracts
+Arbitration clauses in fee contracts:

 NOTICE: This agreement contains provisions requiring arbitration of fee disputes.
 Before you sign this agreement you should consider consulting with another lawyer about the advisability of making an agreement with mandatory arbitration requirements.
 Arbitration proceedings are ways to resolve disputes without use of the court system.
 By entering into agreements that require arbitration as the way to resolve fee disputes, you give up (waive) your right to go to court to resolve those disputes by a judge or jury.
 These are important rights that should not be given up without careful consideration.

-Fee Arbitration Program
+Fee Arbitration Program:

-The material in this pamphlet represents general legal advice.
-Since the law is continually changing, some provisions in this pamphlet may be out of date.
-It is always best to consult an attorney about your legal rights and responsibilities regarding your particular case.
+The material in this pamphlet represents general advice.
+Because the law is continually changing, some provisions in this pamphlet may be out of date.
+It is always best to consult a lawyer about your legal rights and responsibilities regarding your particular case.